GlitcherOG/SSX-Level-Viewer/README.md

 ## Todo BugFixes
 - Fix Adding Image using 0 as base (I think all i really need to do is set the matrix type)
+- Fix Distance Generation Spline (Best guess is that they use the bezier curve generation to do it)

 ## Todo in Later Update
 - Custom File Opener To fix issues with current code and allow cross platform support